lemotdesign/one-click-hugo-cms/site/content/invasive-inspection-for-termites/_index.md

       In many cases, termite damage could be lurking just beyond view, behind wall linings.
 Without direct visual access, it’s almost impossible to determine the severity of this damage.

-      #### The Two Dilemmas
+    heading: When is an Invasive Inspection for Termites necessary?
+    imageUrl: img/invasive-inspection-for-termites.jpg
+  - text: >+
       1. The potential cost and aftermath of removing wall linings or fixtures might exceed the actual costs of termite repair.

       2. You could be buying a house with extensive hidden termite damage if you don't check.

-      #### Options for an Invasive Inspection:
+    heading: The Two Dilemmas - Should you do it?
+    imageUrl: img/delima-of-doing-an-invasive-termite-inspection.jpg
+  - text: >-
       1. Start with a time-honoured technique: gently knock on the wall with a closed fist.
 Listening for the tell-tale signs of crumbling termite residue can provide initial insights.

       2. Strategically insert a Borecsope' to check inside the wall cavities that doesn't cause significant damage.

       3. Use a Termatrac Motion Detection Device to confirm the presence of live termites.

       4. Engage a qualified Tradesperson to remove the wall lining.
 Remember, you can only do this with the permission of the Seller.
-    heading: When is an Invasive Inspection for Termites necessary?
+    heading: Options for an Invasive Inspection
-    imageUrl: img/invasive-inspection-for-termites.jpg
+    imageUrl: img/termatrac-t3i.jpg
 ---